 If you need to provide evidence of your eligibility (e.g. criteria 5-8), please e-mail evidence to firstname.lastname@example.org

 Have you attended an Open Day?

 The Open Day you attend must take place between 18 June 2022 - 31 May 2023.

 Have you passed the post-webinar task?

-The task will be e-mailed to you within 48hrs of attending the webinar.
+The task will be emailed to you within 48 hours of attending the webinar.

 Once you have completed all items on the above checklist, you should be eligible to receive a 16-UCAS-point-deduction.